Jacopo00811/group26-mlops-project/reports/README.md

 >
 > Answer:

 Over the entire run of this course, we ended up spending a total of about fifteen American dollars.
 The service that ended up cosing the most was the Compute Engine.
-It took up about fourteen American dollars out of the total 15 American dollars spent during this course.
+It took up about fourteen out of the total fifteen dollars spent during this course.
 The reason for this was primarily because of the time spent trying to setting up, running and debugging our environment.
 Since we ran into constant dependency issues with the PyTorch base layer and our own requirements, a lot of time was wasted on failed setup attempts and reruns.
 For this reason, we think that working in the cloud was frustrating and inefficient.
 Despite the posibility of being able to scale and use better VMs, we found the cloud to be more trouble than help unfortunately.
 In hindsight, the time spent on cloud-related issues could have been used better on refining and training the model locally if we wanted a better model.
 However, since this is MLOps, cloud environments and their challenges is an essential part of the learning process even if they are frustrating.

 ### Question 28